ironpiyo/PdfiumAndroid/README.md

 API is highly compatible with original version, only additional methods were created.

+## PDFium Binary and Headers
+The PDFium binary (`libmodpdfium.so`) and header files are obtained from [bblanchon/pdfium-binaries](https://github.com/bblanchon/pdfium-binaries).
+This repository provides pre-compiled binaries of PDFium for various platforms, including Android.

+### Binary Location
+- Binary: `src/main/jni/lib/${ANDROID_ABI}/libmodpdfium.so`
+- Headers: `src/main/jni/include/`

+### Supported ABIs
+- arm64-v8a
+- armeabi-v7a
+- x86
+- x86_64

 ## What's new in 1.9.0?
 * Updated Pdfium library to 7.1.2_r36
 * Changed `gnustl_static` to `c++_shared`